How I am ranking these

 6. The legacy brands, and when they are still right

 One more entry, because the right pick is sometimes not a modern group-card site at all.
-Hallmark, American Greetings, and 123Greetings have shipped ecards since the late 1990s.
+Hallmark, American Greetings, and Blue Mountain have shipped ecards since the late 1990s.
 They carry enormous template libraries, much of it dated, strong brand recognition with older recipients, and subscription models built for people who send many ecards a year.
 The interfaces show their age and the templates often feel like greeting-card-aisle leftovers, and there is no real group-signing, so for a card from everyone they are the wrong shape.

 But recognition is itself part of a card's value, and that is the case for them.
 If you are sending to a parent or grandparent who knows and trusts the Hallmark name, that trust is part of the gift in a way a slicker unknown brand cannot buy.
 My own mother opens a Hallmark ecard the way she opens a paper one, with a small ceremony, and would treat anything from a site she has never heard of as faintly suspicious mail.
 For that recipient, the brand on the envelope is doing real work.